-- 1. APPLICATION OF RULE. - (a) MULTICONDUCTOR WIRES OR CABLES.
-Cables, and duplex, triple or paired conductors supported on insulators or messengers, whether single or grouped, are for the purposes of this rule considered single conductors even though they may contain individual conductors not of the same phase or polarity. - (b) CONDUCTORS SUPPORTED BY MESSENGERS OR SPAN WIRES.
-Clearances between individual wires or cables supported by the same messenger, or between any group and its supporting messenger, or between a trolley feeder, supply conductor, or communication conductor, and their respective supporting span wires, are not subject to the provisions of this rule. - (c) MEASUREMENT OF CLEARANCES.
+Conductors should have the clearances given in this column increased as much as practiposes of this rule considered single conductors even though they may contain individual conductors not of the same phase or polarity.

+(b) Conductors Supported by Messengers or Span Wires.
+Clearances between individual wires or cables supported by the same messenger, or between any group and its supporting messenger, or between a trolley feeder, supply conductor, or communication conductor, and their respective supporting span wires, are not subject to the provisions of this rule.

+(c) Measurement of Clearances.
 The clearances and separations stated may be measured from the center of the supporting insulator instead of from the conductor itself.

-2. HORIZONTAL SEPARATIONS BETWEEN LINE CON-DUCTORS.
+2. HORIZONTAL SEPARATIONS BETWEEN LINE CONDUCTORS.